-No matter whether they are called “Service Animals”, “Assistance Animals”, or by another name, these are animals that have been individually trained to do work or perform tasks for the benefit of an individual with a disability.
-It is the training that distinguishes a Service Animal from other animals under the ADA.
+No matter whether they are called “Service Animals,” “Assistance Animals,” or any another name, these are animals that have been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+It is the individual training that distinguishes a Service Animal from other animals under the

 Do the same rules that apply to a customer bringing their service animal into a store also govern a service animal accompanying an employee to their job?

-No. A service animal accompanying an employee to his/her job is viewed as a “reasonable accommodation” under Title I of the ADA, which governs employment.
+No. A service animal accompanying an employee to his or her job is viewed as a “reasonable accommodation” under Title I of the ADA, which governs employment.

 Thus, an employee must request that the service animal be present as an accommodation for their disability.
 The employer is obligated to take such requests seriously.

 The employee may request, and the business may allow as an accommodation, an animal that does not meet the ADA definition of “service animal”.
 For example, the employee could request that their comfort animal, which does not meet the ADA definition of “service animal,” be allowed to come to work as an accommodation.

 Does the employer automatically have to allow a service animal into the workplace if requested by an employee?

 As with any request for an accommodation, the employer may need more extensive medical information regarding the employee’s disability and explaining how the service animal’s presence will relate to his or her ability to perform the duties of the job, in order to evaluate the request.